Forensic Scientist

 I'm worried I wouldn't be able to handle seeing the bodies knowing what they went through.
 Like I read about children that are abducted murdered and dumped and it scares me.
 Have you investigated a child murder?
 How do you distance yourself?

-Asked by Landon over 8 years ago
+Asked by Landon almost 9 years ago

 I've been involved with a number of child murders but in every case the child was killed by someone in their own family, usually a parent.
 In one case a 6 year old was shot by an acquaintance of his older brother's, but the 6 year old wasn't the target, simply an inconvenient witness.
 I've never worked one where the child was abducted.
 I don't have chilidren so it's actually easier for me than for people who do.
 To me it's largely the same as any other murder, though harder in some ways because the victim looks so vulnerable.
 You handle it because there's so much to be done and you have to do it right, so thinking about all that keeps you from thinking about the tragedy of this young life.